 It was reported in 2017 that the government plans to clean up the streets and ban street food vendors from operating in all of Bangkok’s main roads.

-So do yourself a favour, if you find yourself in Thailand, make sure to try out some of its street food.
+So do yourself a favor, if you find yourself in Thailand, make sure to try out some of its street food.

 No idea where to go?
 Take a street food tour.

 The Chao Phraya River is Thailand’s main river, and it meanders across the country, serving as its guide and transport route.

 In Bangkok, you should definitely board a ferry that takes you on a short cruise along the river, with options to drop off to visit the world-famous Buddhist temples.

 Usually, we do not recommend you to do or buy touristy things, but in this case, you can consider buying tickets for the tourist boat as it has 8 piers along the river where you can hop on and hop off.